-Dr. Steven J. Lee, co-chair of Kenyon & Kenyon LLP’s Chemical/Life Sciences practice group, has twenty-five years of experience representing companies in intellectual property matters.
+Steven Lee, co-chair of Kenyon’s Chemical/Life Sciences practice group, has 25 years of experience representing companies in intellectual property matters.
 As an experienced chemist, Dr. Lee is adept at advising companies in the pharmaceutical, biotechnology, chemical and bioinformatics industries on all areas of patents, including litigation, interferences, counseling, and prosecution.

 Dr. Lee brings his technical acuity to bear in a wide range of client matters.
 His patent litigation experience literally extends to products ranging from A to Z: generic versions of Allegra, Augmentin, Claritin, Gemzar, Hytrin, Neurontin, Oxycontin, Paxil, Procardia, Relafen, Sarafem, Seldane, Ticlid, Zantac and Zithromax; brand name pharmaceuticals including Duracef, Kadian, Lovenox, Ortho-Cyclen and Xalatan; as well as monoclonal antibodies for septic shock and against stem cells.
 Equally adept at representing clients whose innovations involve patents on bioinformatics and alternative methods for drug delivery, Dr. Lee has litigated cases involving DNA synthesis machines and transdermal drug delivery systems.